-We will begin accepting applications for Fall 2015 J.D. admission on September 1, 2014, through the Law School Admission Council (LSAC) online application site and there is no fee to apply.
+We will begin accepting applications for Fall 2015 J.D. admission on September 1, 2015, through the Law School Admission Council (LSAC) online application site and there is no fee to apply.
+The deadline to apply is March 15, 2016.
 Students are admitted for the fall semester only.
 UC Davis School of Law offers a three-year, full-time program only.
 There is no part-time, evening, or summer program.

 Applicants for admission to the professional curriculum of the School of Law, leading to the degree of Juris Doctor, must evidence a record of sufficiently high caliber to qualify for the study of law.
 A bachelor's degree, or an equivalent degree from a college or university of approved standing, must have been earned prior to the time the applicant begins work in the school.

 All applicants must meet the following requirements to receive consideration for admission to the first-year class.
 All completed applications are evaluated by the Admissions Committee.
 Students who have been disqualified at another law school will not be admitted to UC Davis.
 Any fraudulent practices relating to the admission process will be considered grounds for disqualification by the Admissions Committee.